particle-iot/docs/src/content/guide/getting-started/build.md

 ![Bookmark icon](/assets/images/libraries-guide-librarylist.png)

 You should be presented with a list of libraries.
-The ones that have the Particle logo next to them are official Particle libraries and the one that have a checkmark are [verified libraries]().
+The ones that have the Particle logo next to them are official Particle libraries and the one that have a check mark are [verified libraries]().
 To find the library you are looking for, you can either search it by name or use the pagination buttons at the bottom.

 **Search**.
 The search happens instantly, and it is ordered the same way as the initial list (official, verified, community).